This is the second part of the posting on company interviews.

 Departmental Interviews

 Most of the class are too scared, too shy, or lack the confidence to apply for a leadership position, so their interviews for departmental associate positions will follow the following week.
 Each department is limited to 2-4 associates, as too many people in one department will lead to support staff not having enough work and idle time, which in turn creates a culture of laziness and lack of production.
 I aim at having my departments struggle to complete their tasks by the target due dates, so there is a level of stress to always get things done.
 At this point, I start training the Vice President of Human Resources to assist in the interview process.
-They will prep the panels, collect and prepare application packets, schedule and escort applicants to their interviews and hand back the interview rubrics so the applicant can get feedback on how they did.
+They will prep the panels, collect and prepare application packets, schedule, and escort applicants to their interviews, and hand back the interview rubrics so the applicant can get feedback on how they did.
 During this process, I encourage the leadership team to recruit applicants to interview for their department.
-Associate applicants might go on 1-4 interviews over this week.
+Associate applicants might go on 1-4 interviews this week.
 At this point in the interview process, we conduct interviews all in-house.
 The panel will usually consist of the chief officer and the department leader.
 It is the job of the department leader to generate a ranking list of applicants that they will hold until the following Monday when the company staffing will be finalized.
+There is will down time during this week and you can refer to my blog post While Everyone is Interviewing to get some ideas of what to do with those who are not actively interviewing

 Staffing the Company

-Each of the remaining un-hired staff fill out a Staffing Preference form and turn it into the VP of HR.
+Each of the remaining un-hired staff fills out a Staffing Preference form and turns it into the VP of HR.
 These forms will be sorted by Top Choice.
-The applicants are told that the leadership team will do their best to place them in the highest-ranking on their form, but there are no guarantees other than they will be hired and placed into a department.
+The applicants are told that the leadership team will do their best to place them in the highest ranking on their form, but there are no guarantees other than they will be hired and placed into a department.
 The team, (along with my help) will finalize the number of staff to work in each department.
 I will talk to them about having their friends work for them and how that can put social pressure and unintentional fairness issues that can cause drama in the company office environment.
 Also, some people just can not work well together due to personality styles.
 It is best to keep them out of the same department.
+We also discuss the spreading of talent across the company departments.
+You do not want to load one department with all the top people and force other departments to suffer with less desired staff.
+Balance is really important so that all departments can maintain a similar pace throughout the year.
 Sales and accounting tend to be the biggest departments for my companies with 3-4 staff.
-Most others will 1-2 spots to fill.
+Most others will have 1-2 spots to fill.
 I use a Google sheet which can be copied from here.
 To fill out as people are added to the departments.
 We usually draw for the order of selection and whoever gets #1 will pick a person.
 If one of the other leaders wants that person, they will put in a bid and rationale of why they need that person and sometimes will give up later picks to get that person.
 Based on the ranking of the applicant on their form and leadership discussion.
 The leadership team will vote on who gets that applicant.
 This process will continue until all applicants have been placed.
 Following the staffing meeting, the leadership team will address the company and name the students that will be working in their department for the year.

 Openings during the Year